helmuthdu/web-components/packages/custom-elements/README.md

 * [:host/:host(selector-name)](https://developer.mozilla.org/en-US/docs/Web/CSS/:host) -> Selects the shadow host element or if it has a certain class.
 * [:host-context(selector-name)](https://developer.mozilla.org/en-US/docs/Web/CSS/:host-context) -> Selects the shadow host element only if the selector given as the function's parameter matches the shadow host's ancestor(s) in the place it sits inside the DOM hierarchy.
 * [::slotted()](https://developer.mozilla.org/en-US/docs/Web/CSS/::slotted) -> Selects a slotted element if it matches the selector.

+## Conclusion

+In this article, we have looked into the world of Web Components, which consists of three blocks: **HTML Template**, **Shadow DOM**, and **Custom Elements**.
+Combining them makes it possible to create our Custom HTML Elements that can be reused in many other applications.

+To get a little more information about building Web Components, you can check the [webcomponents.dev](https://webcomponents.dev/) website, where you can discover and play with different ways of making Web Components.

+Try it out, play with it, and create your first Web Component for your application.